-There are three treatment methods for laryngeal cancer.
+There are 4 main treatment methods for laryngeal cancer.
 Each has a different purpose:

 Surgery.
 The goal of surgery is to remove the tumor from the larynx while leaving as much of the larynx intact as possible.
-People who have any part of the larynx removed will notice that their voice sounds different after the surgery.
+People who have any part of the larynx removed will have voice changes after the surgery.
+Depending on the extent of the surgery, some people may no longer be able to speak normally.

 Radiation therapy.
 The goal of radiation is to kill cancer cells using powerful X-rays.
 This treatment can be used to shrink a tumor before surgery.
 Or it can be used after surgery to get rid of any remaining cancer cells.
 It may also be used instead of surgery.